 Before we dive into our faves, here are a few pro tips to make your smoothie taste even better:

 - Pour in liquids first and add ice last.

 - Start with the lowest blender speed and work up to higher speeds once the mixture smoothes out.

-- If you’ve got leftover smoothie hanging in the blender, divvy it up into an ice cube tray for easy blending the next time.
+- Divvy up leftovers into an ice cube tray for easy blending the next time.

 - Top smoothies with fresh fruit, seeds, chopped nuts, or shredded coconut for a texture change.

 - Freeze fruit for a thicker consistency.
 Chop first for easier blending.

 - Try your smoothie from a bowl if you’re not in a sipping mood.

 Check out 54 of our favorite recipes to sip pre- and post-workout, plus dairy-free varieties, ones loaded with greens, and more that are perfect for breakfast and dessert.